Clout Archery is shot in many countries around the world, although Archery Australia employs a unique style of clout.

-Clout archery is shot over long ranges with distances up to 180m, depending upon equipment that is used.
+Clout archery is shot over long ranges with distances up to 180 metres, depending upon the equipment used.
 The target is laid flat on the ground and archers shoot their arrows into the air attempting to land the arrows in the target.

-Aiming is achieved by using a bow sight or, for Barebow divsions, without a sight.
+Aiming is achieved by using a bow sight or, for Barebow divisions, without a sight.

 The 'Clout' is a triangular shaped object placed in the centre of the target circle.
 The various scoring areas are identified with coloured flags.

 A cable is laid out on the ground and is marked with the various scoring areas.
 To score, an archer is assigned to each scoring area and the cable is slowly walked around the circle.
 Archers assigned to a scoring area collect any arrows within that area.